 less convenient than doing it from the code.

 You can optionally connect nodes from the code.
-But doing it from the editor has two advantages:
+However doing it from the editor has two advantages:

 - Godot can write new callback functions for you in the connected script